Frequently Asked Questions – II

 This is, however, but rarely the case; and besides, it must be a matter of great importance to the physician as well as to the patient that were it possible, this period should be diminished to one-half, one-quarter, and even still less, so that a much more rapid cure might be obtained.

-However, it ought to be possible to move the case along much, much faster than this!
+However, it is rare that this occurs; plus, it ought to be possible to move the case along much, much faster than this!

 And this may be very happily affected,